Q: Can I buy from Great Lakes Flooring?

 Q: Why is it important to avoid installing all the planks from one box and then moving to the next one?

 A: Different boxes of the same hardwood can vary noticeably in color and grain, so mixing the pieces from different boxes will ensure that shade variations look random after installation.
-Also, before starting, take time to place the planks from varying boxes around your room, giving them a minimum of 48 hours to acclimate to the interior temperature and atmosphere.
-Otherwise, the boards may expand or shrink considerably after installation.

 Q: What should I use to clean my floor?

 A: Please click here to be redirected to Floor Care.